-What is a Profit Sharing Plan?
+What Is A Profit Sharing Plan?

-How Does it Work?
+How Does It Work?

 This plan provided quarterly or annual incentives to the employees of the organization based upon the quarterly and annual returnsAnnual ReturnsThe annual return is the income generated on an investment during a year as a percentage of the capital invested and is calculated using the geometric average.
 This return provides details about the compounded return earned yearly and compares the returns supplied by various investments like stocks, bonds, derivatives, mutual funds, etc., respectively.
-Further, employees can get their share in the profit of the organization either in the form of cash or the stock of the company wherein the contribution is provided to a qualified tax-deferred retirement account that allows a penalty-free distribution to the employees at a certain Pre defined age group.
+Further, employees can get their share in the organization’s profit either in the form of cash or the company’s stock, wherein the contribution is provided to a qualified tax-deferred retirement account that allows a penalty-free distribution to the employees at a certain Pre defined age group.

-Further, there are also schemes where the employee decides to leave the organization and join another one, then, in that case, the existing contribution is rolled over to another employer’s plan subject to a certain percentage of penalty on the existing contribution.
+Further, there are also schemes where the employee decides to leave the organization and join another one; then, in that case, the existing contribution is rolled over to another employer’s plan subject to a certain percentage of penalty on the existing contribution.

 #1 – Cash Plan